ClausHolbechArista/ansible-community-collection/docs/plugins/Modules_and_action_plugins/eos_validate_state_runner.md

 # eos_validate_state_runner

 !!! note
-    Always use the FQCN (Fully Qualified Collection Name) `arista.avd.eos_validate_state_runner` when using this plugin.
+    Always use the FQCN (Fully Qualified Collection Name) `arista.community.eos_validate_state_runner` when using this plugin.

 Uses ANTA for eos_validate_state role

 ## Synopsis

-The `arista.avd.eos_validate_state_runner` module is an Ansible Action Plugin leveraging the ANTA test framework to validate that the generated structured configurations by AVD are applied to the devices and that the deployed network is working correctly.
+The `arista.community.eos_validate_state_runner` module is an Ansible Action Plugin leveraging the ANTA test framework to validate that the generated structured configurations by AVD are applied to the devices and that the deployed network is working correctly.

 This plugin requires a valid structured configuration for each device in the hostvars; otherwise, some tests will not be generated.